-39A technical caveat is in place here.
+&lt;sup>30A technical caveat is in place here.
 The theoretical Laffer rate results are based on ability-weighted elasticities, where ability captures the value added of each player.
 For the exercise in this section, the continuous index of player quality that we have constructed is not sufficient to calculate these weights; we also need to know the mapping of this quality index into value added.
 For this purpose, we use data on earnings for all players in the Italian league in 2001 (this is the only country and year for which we have such data).
 Using the Italian earnings data, we can link relative positions in the distribution of player quality to relative earnings.
 Assuming that relative earnings correspond roughly to relative value added, we are able to construct the elasticity weights necessary for the Laffer rate calculation.

-rate converts into a larger elasticity for foreigners.
+between ability sorting and displacement effects.
+On the one hand, lowering the tax rate on foreign players leads to displacement of domestic players, which raises the Laffer rate ceteris paribus.
+On the other hand, the ability-weighted elasticity for foreigners is higher than for the whole population for two reasons.
+First, foreign players tend to be of higher ability than domestic players in any country, and so the positive sorting effect at the top has much more force for foreign players.
+Second, the stock of foreigners is much lower than the stock of locals in any country (due to home bias), and therefore a given estimated parameter on the net-of-tax rate converts into a larger elasticity for foreigners.
 For those two reasons, the ability-weighted location elasticity for foreigners is typically much higher than for the whole population, and this effect dominates the displacement effect in most countries and makes Laffer rates lower.
 This explains why the foreigner Laffer rate is particularly low in countries such as England, Germany, Italy and Spain; these are countries with an ability distribution among foreigners that is strongly skewed towards the top, and therefore the positive sorting effect at the top has a large effect in those countries.

 An important caveat is that the above analysis deals with uncoordinated tax setting across countries.
 While the results provide some normative support for preferential tax schemes to foreigners within this setting, these are beggar-thy-neighbor policies that are not optimal from the global perspective.
 Moreover, even within the uncoordinated setting and despite the large migration responses we estimate, the Laffer rates are perhaps surprisingly high in many countries.
 This is due to displacement effects driven by rigid demand.

-On the other hand, given uncoordinated tax setting, there are a couple of factors pulling in the direction of lower tax rates than we estimate.
+Three factors that we do not model and estimate may affect Laffer rates and policy implications.
 First, we do not estimate potential productivity spillovers from high-ability foreign players to domestic players.
 Such externalities would make preferential tax schemes to high-income foreigners more desirable, and have indeed been part of the motivation for implementing them.
 Second, a realistic feature of the European football market is that those who follow the sport (which constitutes a large part of the European population) derive utility from the international standing of their national league.
 This is a pure public good that should be subsidized other things equal.
+Third and finally, the presence of positional externalities across clubs (discussed in section 4.4) would call for additional Pigouvian taxes on football players and tend to make Laffer rates higher.